lmmx/OpenResearchGlossary/openresearchglossary.md

 * **Empirical reproducibility** - the reproduction of results to obtain 'verifiable facts', through improving existing communication standards and reporting.

 * **Statistical reproducibility** - validating the statistical results, errors, and confidence measures in research.
-Also the statistical assessment of repeated results for validation purposes.** **([post from Victoria Stodden](http://edge.org/annual-question/2014/response/25340))
+Also the statistical assessment of repeated results for validation purposes. ([Post from Victoria Stodden](http://edge.org/annual-question/2014/response/25340))

 * **Loginwall** - the requirement to log in to a system in order to access content.